Chart Color Schemes

 An assessment of population growth drivers in Warabrook reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Warabrook's population is estimated to be around 1,989 people.
-This figure reflects an increase from the 2021 Census count of 1,982 people, representing a rise of 7 individuals (0.4%).
-The change is inferred from AreaSearch's resident population estimate of 1,977, based on examination of the latest ERP data release by the ABS in June 2024, and an additional 11 validated new addresses since the Census date.
-This results in a population density ratio of 1,326 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth for Warabrook during recent periods.
+As of November 2025, the estimated population for the Warabrook statistical area (Lv2) is around 2,061 people.
+This figure reflects an increase of 79 individuals since the 2021 Census, which reported a population of 1,982 people.
+The change is inferred from AreaSearch's estimation of the resident population at 2,013 following examination of the latest ERP data release by the ABS in June 2024, and an additional 11 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,374 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The Warabrook (SA2)'s growth rate of 4.0% since the census positions it within 1.7 percentage points of the non-metro area's growth rate of 5.7%, indicating competitive growth fundamentals.
+Overseas migration was primarily responsible for population gains in the area during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections from 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-By 2041, Warabrook is expected to grow by approximately 218 persons based on aggregated SA2-level projections, reflecting an increase of 11.9% over the 17-year period.
-This growth trend aligns with a population increase just below the median of regional areas across the nation.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Examining future population trends, a population increase just below the median of regional areas across the nation is expected for the Warabrook (SA2).
+Based on aggregated SA2-level projections, the area is expected to grow by 220 persons to reach a total population of approximately 2,281 by the year 2041.
+This reflects an overall increase of 8.1% in population over the 17-year period.

 Frequently Asked Questions - Population